yorak/timetrackingsummarizer/README.md

-# timetrackingsummarizer
+# Time Tracking Summarizer
-A tool to process timetracking text files.
-A cli is offered.
+A CLI tool to process timetracking text files.
 It produces summaries and a snakey diagram.